pivotal/docs-tap/install-air-gap.hbs.md

 If you use custom CA certificates, you must provide one or more PEM-encoded CA certificates under the `ca_cert_data` key.
 If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherit that value by default.

 TLS is enabled by default on Application Live View back end using ClusterIssuer.
-You have to set the `ingressEnabled` key to `true` for TLS to be enabled on Application Live View back end using ClusterIssuer.
+Set the `ingressEnabled` key to `true` for TLS to be enabled on Application Live View Back end using ClusterIssuer.
 This key is set to `false` by default.

 The `appliveview-cert` certificate is generated by default and its issuerRef points to the `.ingress_issuer` value.
-The `ingress_issuer` key consumes the value `shared.ingress_issuer` from `tap-values.yaml` by default if you don't specify the `ingress_issuer` in `tap-values.yaml`.
+The `ingress_issuer` key consumes the value `shared.ingress_issuer` from `tap-values.yaml` by default when you don't specify the `ingress_issuer` in `tap-values.yaml`.

-When `ingressEnabled` is `true`, HTTPProxy object is created in the cluster and also `appliveview-cert` certificate is generated by default in the `app_live_view` namespace.
+When `ingressEnabled` is `true`, an HTTPProxy object is created in the cluster and also `appliveview-cert` certificate is generated by default in the `app_live_view` namespace.
 Here, the secretName `appliveview-cert` stores this certificate.

 To verify the HTTPProxy object with the secret, run: